one-among-us/data/people/Kotori/page.en.md

 Kotori suffered from depression and gender dysphoria, and her mental health was not so good.
-She had tried to take her own life before her last attempt.
+She had attempted to take her own life before but was rescued.
-Fortunately, she had been rescued at that time.

 After consulting numerous references to ascertain the lethal dose of the drug, she ultimately decided to end her life on the morning of September 24th, 2018.

 After that, her friends endeavoured to contact with USTC authorities, and police in Poyang, Shangrao.
-However, Kotori could not be treated in time, and she was unable to recover and left us at last.
+However, due to the lack of of timely treatment, she was unable to recover and left us at last.

 ## Memorial